ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 algorithm and the red line depicts the runtime for the total program.](figs/sa_inputs_vs_runtime.png)

-**Figure 7:** Plot of the increase in runtime for the Sobol analysis method given an increase in number of inputs for the function under analysis.
+**Figure 7:** Plot of the increase in runtime (seconds) for the Sobol analysis method given an increase in number of inputs for the function under analysis.
 The blue line depicts the increase in runtime for the Sobol algorithm and the red line depicts the runtime for the total program.